jajoosiddhant/Embedded-Interface-Design/Project6/README.md

 # EID-Project-6 - MAGIC WAND

-This project was completed under the course Embedded Interface Design at University of Colorado, Boulder under the guidance of Professor Bruce Montgomery in September 2019.
+This project was completed under the course Embedded Interface Design at University of Colorado, Boulder under the guidance of Professor Bruce Montgomery in November - December 2019.

 ## Authors: Siddhant Jajoo, Satya Mehta, Vatsal Sheth

 ## Installation Instructions
- Run below commands to install all the libraries and dependancies to required for this project.
+ Run below commands to install all the libraries and dependencies to required for this project.

 ***Python Installation***
 - sudo apt-get update